dodie/scott/readme.md

 Goals/Limitations
 -----------------
-Scott does not intend to be a testing framework.
-Instead, it aims to be a simple tool that can be used in an existing project without requiring to change the tests or learn a new API.

-Some features I think would be cool to have:
+Some important features are need some more work:
 - Inspired by Spock, it would be really cool to show parameters passed to assert statements.
-- Currently it supports Maven and JUnit only.
-(And tests must reside in the *test* direcotry to be discovered.)
+- Currently it supports Maven and JUnit only, and tests must reside in the *test* direcotry to be discovered.
-In the future it would be great to support other tools as well.
+In the future it would be great to relax these limitations.
-- The reporting is fully text based.
-IDE support would be really nice.
+- Better Maven and IDE support for easier usage.

-The project is in early / prototype stage, use it with caution.
-Any contribution, idea and feedback is appreciated!
+The project is in an early stage, any contribution, idea and feedback is appreciated!